in

 • Cerastium can suffer fungal rots that blacken the leaves and stems.
 Remove and destroy infected plants.

-Cerastium Propagation
+Cerastium propagation

 • Sow seeds in a cold frame in autumn.